azat-co/practicalnode/chapter9/chapter9.md

 A quick remark about port numbers: by default, WebSocket connections can use the standard ports: 80 for HTTP and 443 for HTTPS.

-Last, our app needs some front-end love in `index.jade`.
-Nothing fancy; just a form field and some front-end JavaScript in the Jade template:
+Last, our app needs some front-end love in `index.pug`.
+Nothing fancy; just a form field and some front-end JavaScript in the Pug template:

 ```pug
 extends layout